mccarthy-m-g/psyc-615-lab/README.md

 # PSYC 615 Lab

 The PSYC 615 lab covers applications of the general linear model to research design and analysis.
-This repository contains materials for the lab for students using R or jamovi.
+This repository contains lab materials for students using R or jamovi.

 ## R